AxelRuizz/AxelRuizz/README.md

 - I'm currently studying computer systems engineering at National Technological Institute of Mexico.
 - I'm currently learning python and assembler.
 - In my free time,  I like to improve my skills and play sports.
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
-I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
-I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack
 <p align="center">